shariq1989/cookbook/content/recipe/ground_beef_taco.md

 #### ABOUT THE STORY

-My family didn't have a lot of money growing up so we usually rotated a few meals.
+My family didn’t have a lot of money growing up so we usually rotated a few meals.
 One dish I always looked forward to my mom making was her beef tacos.
 I could have easily made a taco seasoning to make her dish more original, but there is just something about a meal from childhood.
 I must have passed this same joy onto my son because this is his most requested meal.
 He is the main reason I posted this recipe on here in the first place.
-He told me the other day, "mama, people need to know how to make this meal so they can feed it to their kids."
+He told me the other day, “mama, people need to know how to make this meal so they can feed it to their kids.”

+#### What equipment do I need to make this recipe?

+You will need a skillet, a rimmed baking sheet, and a wire rack to make the corn tortillas.
+You will also need a heavy-bottomed pan to cook the meat.

+#### Can I freeze the beef mixture?

+You sure can.
+First, allow the meat to cool completely and then add it to a freezer-safe container.
+It's as easy as that and can freeze for up to 2 months.
+When you’re ready to eat, let it defrost in the refrigerator overnight.
+To serve, warm the soup on a meat mixture on the stove and prepare your tortillas and toppings.